| Title: | Bayesian Network Belief Propagation |

 The discrete compartment must be propagted to get the joint distributions

 of discrete variables in each discrete clusters.
-A ClusterTree
+A ClusterTree object must be propagated

 before absorbing evidence and making queries.

-a ClusterTree
+a ClusterTree object

 Cowell, R. G. (2005).
 Local propagation in conditional Gaussian Bayesian networks.